Poppy Playtime: Development and release

 Originally starting out as a Kickstarter campaign, the idea of Poppy Playtime was originally thought of by game director Isaac Christopherson, stating that people called most indie horror games "walking simulators", giving Mob Entertainment the idea to "create something with gameplay that doesn't feel quite so run-of-the-mill, while still staying exciting, terrifying, and unique".
+In an interview with The New York Times, Zach Belanger stated that his idea behind Huggy Wuggy was to "create something entirely new", and that his technique of making him terrifying was by making him larger than everything on screen.
 A trailer for the game's first chapter was uploaded in September 2021.

-In an interview with The New York Times, Zach Belanger stated that his idea behind Huggy Wuggy was to "create something entirely new", and that his technique of making him terrifying was by making him larger than everything on screen.

 The first chapter was released for Windows on October 12, and later for Android and iOS on March 11, 2022.
 After the first chapter's release, official merchandise of the game began being released, including T-shirts, posters and plush toys, as well as official collectibles produced by Youtooz.
 The first chapter would later be released for the PlayStation 4 and PlayStation 5 on December 20, 2023, and for the Nintendo Switch on December 25.
 It was released onto Xbox One and Xbox Series S/X on July 12, 2024.

-All chapters after the first will be released as premium downloadable content.
-A trailer for Chapter 2, named Fly in a Web, was released on February 22, 2022, with several teasers later being posted to Twitter, including a teaser trailer on April 9.
+All chapters after the first are available as premium downloadable content.
+A trailer for Chapter 2, titled Fly in a Web, was released on February 22, 2022, with several teasers later being posted to Twitter, including a teaser trailer on April 9.
 In preparation of the second chapter's release, the first chapter was made free.
 The second chapter was then released on May 5, for Microsoft Windows and then on August 15, for iOS and Android and is estimated to be three times as long as the first chapter.
 Two teaser trailers for Chapter 3 were released on July 26, 2022, and August 6, 2022, respectively, with a slated release date of winter 2023.
-However, due to several developers being laid off due to "creative differences", the chapter was delayed "several additional weeks into 2024".
+However, the chapter was delayed "several additional weeks into 2024" after several developers left Mob Entertainment due to "creative differences".
 Chapter 3 released on January 30, 2024, on Steam.
 Chapter 2 and Chapter 3 were released to the PlayStation 4, PlayStation 5, Xbox One, and the Xbox Series X/S on September 20, 2024.
 Mob Entertainment announced Chapter 4 on their YouTube channel with a slated release date of January 30, 2025.
+Chapter 5: Broken Things, according to Christopherson, was planned to serve as the game’s final chapter.
+Senior director George Krstic stated that while they saw potential to end the series there, it eventually evolved into a “major turning point”.
+Christopherson did not fault Mob Entertainment for changing his original story outline, as he acknowledged that it was short and needed fleshing out.